tchak/colors-demo/README.md

 ## Attampte to replicate meteor experience with ember-data

 This is juste a demo.
-Esetialy the query stuff is juste a prouf of concept.
+Essentially the query stuff is juste a proof of concept.
-Lots of performance/sequrety concerns to be addressed.
+Lot of performance/security concerns to be addressed.

 The demo make use of Slanger for websocket notificatons